openrocket/openrocket/docs/source/dev_guide/three_d_engine.rst

 and resolved before presentation.

 ``SharedCanvasRenderScheduler`` serializes every active ``AWTGLCanvas`` onto one background thread named ``figure3d-render``.
 This avoids concurrent JAWT rendering across design windows and Photo Studio.
-The design view renders only after it has been marked dirty, while Photo Studio renders continuously while its panel is active.
+Both views render only after they have been marked dirty by input, settings, model changes, resize, lifecycle, or export activity.
+Photo Studio's exhaust effects are frozen snapshots, so an idle panel does not need a render loop.

 Important lifecycle rules are: